 The current effective Chinese law has no universal requirement that companies must appoint a data protection officer (DPO).
-However, the CSL provides that the network operators should determine the persons responsible for cybersecurity and implement the responsibility for cybersecurity protection.
-However, the draft PIPL provides that a personal information processor that processes a volume of personal information above a threshold provided for by the CAC shall appoint a person in charge of personal information protection, with responsibility for, among other things, supervising personal information processing activities and protection measures.
-The personal information processor shall disclose the name and contact information, etc, of the person in charge of personal information protection, and report that information to the authorities performing personal information protection duties.
+The CSL provides that the network operators should determine the persons responsible for cybersecurity and implement the responsibility for cybersecurity protection.
+The PIPL provides that a personal information processor that processes a volume of personal information above a threshold provided for by the CAC shall appoint a person in charge of personal information protection, with responsibility for, among other things, supervising personal information processing activities and protection measures.
+The personal information processor shall disclose the contact information of the person in charge of personal information protection, and report its name and contact information, etc, to the authorities performing personal information protection duties.
 However, currently the CAC does not specify the threshold of the volume of personal information required to trigger the requirement.

-Apart from the provisions of the draft PIPL, which is not yet in legal force, the Specification recommends that a DPO should be appointed, and provides that:
+Apart from the provisions of the PIPL, which will come into force on 1 November 2021, the Specification recommends that a DPO should be appointed, and provides that:

-- a data controller must make clear that its legal representative or the chief in charge of the controller shall undertake the overall leadership responsibility for personal information, including guaranteeing the human resources, financial resources and materials needed for the work to ensure data security;
+- a personal information processor must make clear that its legal representative or the chief in charge of the controller shall undertake the overall leadership responsibility for personal information, including guaranteeing the human resources, financial resources and materials needed for the work to ensure data security;

-- a data controller must appoint a head in charge of data protection and set up an agency in charge of data protection; and
+- a personal information processor must appoint a head in charge of data protection and set up an agency in charge of data protection; and

 - it must have in place a full-time head exclusively in charge of data protection and set up an agency specifically in charge of data protection that will undertake the work concerning personal information security if the controller encounters any of the following conditions: